proswdev/mongoose-bcrypt/README.md

 ## Upsert Query ##

-When [upserting](http://mongoosejs.com/docs/api.html#findoneandupdate_findOneAndUpdate) (find one and update, but if not found create a new document with both the search conditions and update params set) you must use the `$set` operator for the field to be encrypted on the newly created document.
+When [upserting](http://mongoosejs.com/docs/api.html#findoneandupdate_findOneAndUpdate) you must use the `$set` operator for the field to be encrypted on the newly created document when no existing document is found.

 ```javascript
 Demo.findOneAndUpdate({ demoField: 'someValue' }, ( $set: { password: newPwd }}, { upsert: true },